The Bankrate promise

 Is Venmo secure?

 If you’re thinking of setting up a Venmo business account, you’re probably wondering if your transactions are secure.
-Fortunately, Venmo uses industry-standard practices when it comes to encrypting your account information and helping identify unauthorized transactions.
+Fortunately, Venmo uses industry-standard practices when it comes to encrypting your account information and identifying unauthorized transactions.

 Users who want to ensure their Venmo account is even more secure have the option to set up multi-factor authentication and a specific PIN code for their mobile app.